fgcu-data-mining-project/spam-filter/README.md

 Email Classifier
 ===============

-The Email Classifier (TODO better name?) provides binary classification of a given set of email messages.
+The Email Classifier (TODO better name?) provides (multinomial?) classification of a given set of email messages.
 The messages are labeled spam or not spam using two core classification alogrithms and X experimental algorithms,

 Usage
 -----